Police: No remains in car buried behind California mansion

 Police have not said who owned the car, which was reported stolen in nearby Palo Alto in September 1992, or who might have buried it in the backyard of the sprawling mansion.
 Police said Monday they had no further comment.

-Investigators believe the car was buried 4 to 5 feet (1.2 to 1.5 meters) deep in the home’s backyard sometime in the 1990s — before the current owners bought the home.
+Investigators believe the car was buried 4 to 5 feet (1.2 to 1.5 meters) deep in the backyard sometime in the 1990s — before the current owners bought the home.

 Atherton police said the possible owner of the car is believed to be deceased but officials were waiting for DMV records to confirm that.